tsantiagoro85/project-4/README.md

 *Model Evaluation:*

 After training, the model is evaluated on the test set to determine its accuracy.
-Many features have accomplished the target accuracy percentage of 75%, whilst some don't.
-However the ones that do not are within 2% of the desired accuracy.
+Many features have accomplished the target accuracy percentage of 75%, whilst some do not.
+However, those features that do not, are within 2% of the desired accuracy.
-It can be concluded that these features contribute less to the obesity factors.
+It can be concluded that these features contribute less to the obesity factors and are in agreement that obesity is multifactorial in nature.

 *Improving Accuracy:*